 Final EA/IS and FONSI

-Construction start date is currently pending.
+Construction start date is anticipated for early 2025.

 Track this project on the White House Office of Management and Budget’s Dashboard website for priority Federal infrastructure projects across the country; click on the Water Conservation and Delivery link.